 I am maybe what you'd call a front-end engineer.
 I have done web development for about 7 years now.
 I worked on a variety of front end and back end projects, including with Ruby on Rails, PHP, Perl CGI, Java servlets, and jquery/dojo client side JS.
 I am pretty steeped in the "jquery spaghetti" / mutable DOM everywhere era of things in my work on the frontend.

 Soon, my coworker starts building the new React app prototype.
 He keeps asking me what state management library should we use, but I had no idea about React still, much less what state management even is, and basically just was like "I dunno!".
-I had no way to form an opinion.
+I had no way to form an opinion, because I didn't know React and why state management mattered.
+In my previous work, I used a lot of mutable DOM and jquery-ish concepts, and passed 'state' around in a ad hoc fashion.

 It's December 2018, I go home for Christmas and I have an honest talk with my parents and tell them "I don't get what is happening in the new codebase, I'm honestly unhappy, and it just does all this 'React' stuff" but I can't explain React to them I just say the code is automatically reacting to other things.